rcrowther/Backuper/README.rst

     :alt: Backuper screenshot
     :align: center

-    The commandline ain't easy, either
+    (the commandline ain't easy, either)

 This interface was difficult to write, is waiting for a repository upgrade to rdiff-backup, and incomplete.
 It only handles one folder